Nodeclient/Mira-DB/readme.md

  > Stores data as a binary encrypted (JSON) file

- > Mira-Querys very similar to mysql and of course very simple for developers to learn and use.
+ > Mira Querys contain terms matching a regular expression but very similar to mysql and of course very simple for developers to learn and use.

  > Cross application supporting , a lot of samples and easy connected with (Rest Api).

- > You can manually set the query restrict and each user has access to nine (boolean) types of permission for a table.
+ > You can manually set restricts and each user has access to nine (boolean) types of permission for a table.

 ----